Fragaria × ananassa strawberry crop with ALOMYXA®

 Your strawberry has been in the ground for months and won't take off.

-OMRI Listed® Bacillus amyloliquefaciens strain ALO-2010 1.0×10⁸ CFU/mL minimum Compatible with organic production All crop stages
+OMRI Listed® Bacillus amyloliquefaciens strain ALO-2010 1.0×10⁸ CFU/mL minimum Not a pesticide All crop stages

 The strawberry growing challenge